Zeeshan88c/AHB_2_APB_BRDG/README.md

 # AHB_2_APB_BRDG
-It is verif of complete generic AHB to APB bridge
+It is verif of AHB_2_APB Bridge with all cases covered sequence and tests.